 Although she focuses on training the rider, she knows that taking care of her horses, especially their health, is paramount to having success, regardless of discipline.
 That’s why she started using Vitalize® equine supplements.
 She started with Vitalize® Alimend® on Artie, while training him for the Thoroughbred Makeover.
 With an ulcer-prone appearance, she was hesitant to start Artie on an ulcer medication since many horses on ulcer treatments have to stay on daily medication to keep their gut working.

 That is when she discovered Vitalize Alimend.
-Vitalize Alimend is a unique blend of MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and AO-Biotics® that supports gastric health and GI tissue in horses.
+Vitalize Alimend is a unique blend of MHB3® Hyaluronan, H. erinaceous (Lion’s mane) extract, and Amaferm® that supports digestion, hindgut health, and nutrient absorption in horses.
 This natural product is safe for continuous use and does not alter stomach pH.
-AO-Biotics® is a precision prebiotic designed to boost animal resilience to challenges and is research-proven to improve gut integrity and immune response.
+Amaferm® is a precision prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
+It is research-proven to significantly increase intake, digestion, and absorption improving gut health, as well as boost animal resilience to challenges.

 “Since using Alimend on some of my horses I think are ulcer prone, they are calmer, which I think is from the healing of the ulcers to begin with.
 I also think it’s really great for their coat.
 They tend to be a little shinier than my horses that aren’t on Alimend,” Cousins said.